-For detailed policies and procedures related to payment, please visit: www.albertus.edu/admission-aid/business-office/.
+For detailed policies and procedures related to payment, please visit the website.

 Employer Reimbursement

 Students who anticipate reimbursement from their employer for tuition and fees may consider applying for financial aid or using an auto-charge agreement in order to assure that they can make timely payments at least seven days prior to the start of each course.